prefarium/tt/README.md

-A very simple tool for tracking elapsed work time
+I made a very simple tool for tracking elapsed work time for myself

 It requires some configuration before using as follows:
 ```bash